TuckerFaulk/HAVS-CALC-DB-PP4/README.md

 When working for my pervious company, I observed that the companies managers were having difficulty completing this calculator as they found it onerous to get hold of the imformation which they needed to complete it.
 The company had over 100 peices of equipment in use within the business and all of the vibration magnitude measurements would be stored somewhere on the system where not everyone had access: there were 100s of managers from all parts of the business requiring this information.

 The solution which I came up with was to store all of the required information in a central accessible database which was directly linked to the HAVS Calculator itself.
-The objectives of this site are to:

-- Make it quicker and easier for the user to assess a vibration task as all of the information is in a central accessible place
-- Improve the users selection of equipment as they are able to decided to use a tool with a lower magnitude now that this information is available to them
-- Reduce mistakes from potentially transfering incorrect information from testing reports or manufacturers instructions
-- Improve the uptake of employees assessing their vibration tasks given all of the information will be available to them and it easy to use
-- Create a place for the management of company equipment.
-The database provides a central database of tools so the company is aware of what is being used within the business.
+# UX

+This site was created respecting the Five Planes Of Website Design:

+## Strategy

 **Typical User**